At a glance: The best stops on this Panorama Route itinerary

 Now that you have your heart pumping (was it the zipline or the spiders at Graskop that did it for you?), zip on over to the next stop on the Panorama Route: Mac Mac Falls.

 Why is it even called that?
-Because the Scottish immigrants that tried to find gold here all had the last name MacSomething.
+Because the Scottish immigrants that came here during the gold rush all had the last name MacSomething.
 Amused, the president named the falls Mac Mac because that’s all he ever heard when he visited.

 Mac Mac Falls are twin waterfalls that plunge an impressive 70 m (230 ft).
 Now, don't expect a grand hike to a hidden waterfall—it's just a 5-minute walk from the parking lot and the place is packed.